bennothommo/wn-meta-plugin/README.md

 Two options are also provided with the component:

-- **Include page meta?**: If ticked (default), the meta title and description fields provided by October CMS will be also be included in the generated meta tags.
+- **Include page meta?**: If ticked (default), the meta title and description fields provided by Winter CMS will be also be included in the generated meta tags.
 - **Escape tag values?**: If ticked (default), the values inserted into the `content` attribute will be escaped using `htmlentities`.
 If this messes up your content, you can untick this to insert the raw content instead.

 #### Link tags